BradHutchings/Mmojo-Server/build-llama-server/elf-debian/01-Build-ELF-Debian-Linux.md

 . mm-gpus-choose.sh
 ```

-Build native Mmojo Server tuned to the specific CPU of your PC:
+Build native llama-server tuned to the specific CPU of your PC:
 ```
 BUILD_SUBDIR=""
 PACKAGE_FILE=""